 smoothie hacks

-Add your liquid, first.
-This helps the blade evenly blend.
-Add your greens / veggies, next.
-The closer these are to the blade, the finer they’ll blend.
-Pre-make your smoothie.
+Here are a few tips and tricks for making an efficient smoothie with minimal clean-up.
+The night (or week!) before, pre-make your smoothie.
 Into a reusable bag, add your frozen fruit, greens, protein powder, and seeds.
 When it’s time to make your smoothie, quickly toss your prepped ingredients into the blender, then add nut butter and liquid.
-Rinse, immediately.
-As soon as your smoothie is done, wash out your blender.
+Once you’re done, rinse the blender—immediately.
 The longer the ingredients stick to the sides, the harder it will be to get them off.
 Add a couple drops of dish soap, hot water, and re-blend.

 The best protein powders